tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 /intro to intro
 Don't know what a modular type scale is?
 Can't really imagine how math is going to help You here?
 Or how You would use any of this in your actual project?
 Fear not, read on, You might learn something.
 I'm going to give You prep You enough You can follow the step-by-step guide.
 And I'm going to point out the stuff I found extra helpful in letting me understand this thing.

+##### So, how much do I need to understand to use this thing?

+Well, I think it helps to have a grasp of the problem of responsiveness and the way Utopia tries to solve it.
+These things have been well explained in the above resources.

+The UI of the actual Utopia tool is simple, but there is a lot going on behind it.
+In the end the tool is there to make this specific approach to responsive design a little simpler.
+You have to know the approach.

 ##### wordy